-In our family, just as slowly and quickly as a long migration, jobs have changed, houses and yards have been bought and sold and packed (almost packed), and now, we are staring down a move to Vermont on Monday, driving a U-haul across the country, and arriving on Wednesday.
+In our family, just as slowly and quickly as a long migration, jobs have changed, houses and yards have been bought and sold and packed (almost packed), and now, we are staring down a move to Vermont on Monday, driving a U-haul across the country, with a dog, a cat, and two small kids, and arriving on Wednesday.
 As you can imagine, all this feels very surprising.
 Suddenly, Vermont.

 With the pandemic and small children, we couldn’t go out to look around, so we’re heading to a house and yard (and future garden) we’ve only seen in pictures.
 No doubt, more surprises are in store.
 Ha!

 As you can imagine, some of my first thoughts have gone to my garden here.
 It’s hard to put into words how thankful I am to these plants and trees, and the fireflies, and bumblebees, and butterflies, and all the insects and birds around my house.
-Planting this garden, and watching so much life just arrive over the years, has changed my life and given me direction, and I am so completely grateful for it.
-Sometimes I think one of the main reasons for a higher power, or a spirit to the Universe, or however you put it, is to have someone or something to thank, somewhere to tell our most profound gratitude.
-Maybe I sound like a truly insane gardener, but that is just how I feel about my garden -I got to talk to God about it.
+Planting this garden, and the joy of watching so much life just arrive over the years, has changed my life and given me direction.
+And I am so completely grateful for it.
+Sometimes I think one of the main reasons for a higher power, or cosmic consciousness, or God, or however you put it, is to have someone or something to thank, somewhere to tell our most profound gratitude.
+Maybe I sound like a truly insane gardener, but that is just how I feel about my garden -I got to talk to The Universe about it.
 You guys probably know what I am talking about.
 But enough with the gratitude, let’s get to the complaining!

 Here is a list of plants I totally Love, that technically, I should not grow in Vermont, if I am going to abide by the native gardening ideal of only planting regionally native plants (which, as you can imagine, I always thought I would gladly abide by).
 I warn you, this little list is brutal: